Snowflake-Labs/sfquickstarts/site/sfguides/src/tour_of_ingest/tour_of_ingest.md

 WARNING, this is not a good way to load data and will take a long time.
 I don't really want you to have to wait for hours to load your example dataset, so lets just load 1000 records.

-To send in all your test data, you can run the following:
+To send in all your test data, you can run the following in your shell:

 ```bash
 cat data.json.gz | zcat | head -n 1000 | python py_insert.py
 ```